sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-878	Nth Magical Number    		28.6%	Hard
+if it is divisible by a or b.
+binary search convert to count. see similar problem with gcd lcm.
+1201 Ugly number III.
+->>

+<<-883	Projection Area of 3D Shapes    		67.9%	Easy
+matrix with each element the height of 1x1x1 cube stack. return the total area projected in 3 planes. since projection will only refect the largest one, we shall get the max.
+->>

+<<-888	Fair Candy Swap    		58.6%	Easy
+exchange to make A and B have the same size. simple math.
+->>

+<<-892	Surface Area of 3D Shapes    		59.4%	Easy
+given a nxn grid, and A[i,j] is the height of 1x1x1 cube stacks. return the total surface area. we only need to look its top left and see if overlapped with previous.
+Then we need subtract both

+->>

 <<-902	Numbers At Most N Given Digit Set    		32.0%	Hard
 given a digit set, and n, return number of numbers composed only digits from the set <=n. pretty hard one.